5. Data Stores

 Memory occupied by dead facts can be reclaimed by compacting a data store.
 Roughly speaking, this operation removes all dead facts from memory, rebuilds all indexes used for query evaluation, and updates all statistics used during query planing.
 This operation increments the version of the data store even though the data store content does not change conceptually.
 The memory used by a data store after compaction should be roughly the same as if the data was imported into a fresh data store.
 It is thus generally good practice to compact a data store after periods of substantial data deletion.

-Compaction can be a heavy-weight operation, particularly when a new snapshot of the data store is saved to disk.
-Therefore, RDFox also supports dead fact removal, which can be seen as a lighter form of compaction.
+Because compaction can be a heavy-weight operation, particularly when a new snapshot of the data store is saved to disk, RDFox also supports dead fact removal, which can be seen as a lighter form of compaction.
 Unlike compaction, it is applied only to tuple tables that contain more than 50% dead facts, and it does not save a new snapshot of the data store.
-Thus, while dead fact removal also requires exclusive access to the data store, the exclusive lock will typically be held for shorter periods of time and so this operation is less likely to disturb client operation.
+Thus, while dead fact removal also requires exclusive access to the data store, the exclusive lock will typically be held for shorter periods of time and so this operation is less likely to disturb client operation, and there is no associated increase in disk usage.

 An operator can explicitly initiate data store compaction using any of the available APIs.
 Moreover, RDFox can be configured to perform compaction and dead fact removal automatically as follows.